Samples 0

 The prohibition on the use of child labour, except in identified circumstances:

-• We ensure that at all times any person employed between the ages of 15 and 18 are paid according to the relevant modern award/EBA and that such employment is not harmful to their health or development.
+• We ensure that at all times, any person employed between the ages of 15 and 18 is paid according to the relevant modern award/EBA and that such employment is not harmful to their health or development.

 The prohibition on all forms of forced labour: